Bew78LesellB/crystal/src/compiler/crystal/Notes.md

+#### Expose lib's structs/unions/enums to the macro system

 Looks like this will be HARD to get the C-struct's fields from macros, as currently when the TopLevelVisitor traverse a CStructOrUnionDef it only creates the 'coquille' of the type, not the fields.
 We need to wait for the TypeDeclarationProcessor to analyse the `var : Type` things.

+I think that lib types can be a special case, because C-structs/unions/enums can't be re-opened, so we should be able to process their type declarations during TopLevelVisitor ?

+=====> Do we want to do that?